mt-class/penn/index.md

 Time and place
 : Tuesdays and Thursdays 4:30-6pm, Towne 303

-Office hours
-: Chris - Mondays from 10:30am-11:30am in the Levine 506
-: Jonny - Wednesdays from 2pm-3pm in the Levine 5th floor bump space

 Textbook
 : [Statistical Machine Translation](http://www.statmt.org/book/) (<a href="http://statmt.org/book/errata.html">errata</a>)
 by <a href="http://homepages.inf.ed.ac.uk/pkoehn/">Philipp Koehn</a>
-You can purchase from <a href="http://www.amazon.com/Statistical-Machine-Translation-Philipp-Koehn/dp/0521874157">Amazon</a>.
+You can purchase <a href="http://www.amazon.com/Statistical-Machine-Translation-Philipp-Koehn/dp/0521874157">the Statistical Machine Translation textbook from Amazon</a>.

 Grading
 : To understand how machine translation works, you must build a translation system.